-I came up with this recipe because Jay loves oranges and lemons or, indeed, anything citrusy, and he especially adores desserts and sweets with these flavors.
+I came up with this cake because Jay loves oranges and lemons or, indeed, anything citrusy, and he especially adores desserts and sweets with these flavors.
 The great thing about this loaf is that it is not loaded down with sugar, and it includes nuts and wholegrain flour, both good for him, and us.

 I used whole wheat pastry flour for this bread, but you can certainly substitute with unbleached all-purpose flour or all-purpose gluten-free flour.

 It took me about 20 minutes to put the ingredients together, and I ground up my almond meal and blended my oranges from scratch.
 You can cut down on that time further by buying ready-made almond flour and orange juice (make sure it has lots of pulp).